buildspace/buildspace-projects/NFT_Collection/en/Section_0/Lesson_1_What_Are_We_Building.md

 ![Untitled](https://i.imgur.com/4PliKDj.png)

-Note: instead of "Alkes", yours would say name of your cohort — each cohort is named after a star!
+Note: instead of "Alkes", yours would say the name of your cohort — each cohort is named after a star!
 Also, the # at the bottom right will be the # minted which depends on when you claim the NFT.

 🛠 What we're building